roblatour/SolarWeatherStationII/README.md

     The disadvantage of preserving the Wi-Fi 6 connection is that the device will use more power between readings than when in either manual light sleep or deep sleep.
     Accordingly, this is likely the best option for shorter reporting periods.

+  If you would like to learn more about the ESP3-C6, WiFi 6, and ESP32 sleep alternatives, here is a very informmative video from Espresif https://www.youtube.com/watch?v=FpTwQlGtV0k

+  Additionally, as the Espressif ESP32-C6 Devkit C-1 is somewhat power hungry as an alternative to the various ESP32 sleep modes above a TLP5100 circuit may be used.

   TPL5100:
-   Also, as an alternative to the various ESP32 sleep modes above, a TLP5100 circuit may be used.
-I used this one from Sparkfun: https://www.sparkfun.com/products/15353
+    I use this one from Sparkfun: https://www.sparkfun.com/products/15353
-   As the Espressif ESP32-C6 Devkit C-1 is somewhat power hungry the TPL5100 manages the power going into the ESP32 development board.
     Using a TPL5100 provided for significant overall power consumption, even over deep sleep.
     To explain: the TPL5100 is like an external deep sleep function for the ESP32 development board.
 With a preset cycle period is hardwired, for example for 15 minutes.
 When initially powered from your power supply, the TPL500 will start passing power through to the development board.
 When the ESP32 completes its tasks for a cycle (say in 10 seconds) it them ends by triggering the TPL5100 to cut off power to the ESP32 development board.
 The TPL5100 then cuts off the power until the start of the cycle after which time it resumes sending power to the development board for another cycle.

 Here are some average hourly power consumption results: